cozel6/Medical-Clinic/README.md

 ---

-## 🤝 Contributing

-Contributions welcome!
-Please fork the repo, create a feature branch, and open a PR.

----

 ## 📄 License

-This project is licensed under the MIT License.

 **Medical-Clinic** is a multi-module Java project implementing a simple client-server clinic management system.
 It uses sockets for communication and Hibernate/JPA with PostgreSQL for persistence.